 How to Apply for a Fellowship

-Ready to start the process of applying for a research fellowship?
+Ready to start the process of applying for a long-term, short-term, or artist-in-residence fellowship?
 Here's everything you need to know.

 Long-term fellowships are open only to scholars who have been awarded a PhD or other equivalent terminal degree by the application deadline.